lcaballero/genfront/readme.md

 # Overview

-`genfront` is a code generating tool intended for use with the `go generate` tool.
+`genfront` is a code generating tool.  `genfront` provides several subcommands for different generating patterns.
+See the usage below.

-The tool is intended to process [Front Matter][Front Matter] to generate code for the package.
-Of course, many other tools could be used to generate source code, but this tool specifically uses [Yaml][Yaml] and Go template package in the Go sdk to create new source code.
+## Subcommands

+#### front
+Parses a front-matter file and renders the template therein providing the static embedded yaml data.

+#### fields
+Placed above a struct, it provides struct fields as data to the template for rendering.

-## Usage
+## Example Usage

-`genfront` works by combining a `go` comment and a front matter file.
-With the comment below `genfront` would generate the file `req_methods.go` during a `go generate` call.

-*Go Comment in Go File*
 ```
-//go:generate genfront --input req_methods.fm --output req_methods.go
+//go:generate genfront front --input req_methods.fm --output req_methods.go
 ```

 *req_methods.fm*